-Foreword by the Executive Administrator 4 Financials 87
+Foreword by the Executive Administrator

-Introduction Our Network

-Overview of Langkawi 7 Ambassador 90

-Creating The Datai Pledge 8 Partners 91
+Introduction Overview of Langkawi Creating The Datai Pledge

-Memberships 94

-Our Ambition Advisors 96
+Our Ambition

-Vision & Mission 10
+Vision & Mission Objectives

-Objectives 11 Our People

-Board of Trustees 100

-The Datai Pledge Pillars Pillar Leaders 102
+The Datai Pledge Pillars

-Overview 13 Organisational Structure 104

-Pure For The Future 14

-Fish For The Future 32 Acknowledgements 105

-Wildlife For The Future 49
+Overview Pure For The Future Fish For The Future Wildlife For The Future Youth For The Future

+Programme Overview

+Milestones Accreditations Ambition for 2023 Our Network Ambassador Partners Memberships Advisors Our People Board of Trustees Pillar Leaders Organisational Structure Acknowledgements

-Youth For The Future 66 Be part of The Datai Pledge 107
+Be part of The Datai Pledge 106

-Programme Overview Contact 109
+Contact

-Milestones 81

-Accreditations 85

-Ambition for 2023 86

-Overview of Langkawi
+Overview of Cangkawi

-ARNAUD GIRODONExecutive Administrator, The Datai Pledge General Manager, The Datai Langkawi

-In Sir David Attenborough's powerful Glasgow COP26 Climate Summit 2021 speech, he said that "The climate emergency comes down to a single number, the concentration of carbon in our atmosphere.
+ARNAUD GIRODON Executive Administrator, The Datai Pledge General Manager, The Datai Langkawi In Sir David Attenborough's powerful Glasgow COP26 Climate Summit 2021 speech, he said that "The climate emergency comes down to a single number, the concentration of carbon in our atmosphere.
 We need to rewrite our story, to turn this tragedy into a triumph.
 We are, after all, the greatest problem solvers to have ever existed on Earth.
 We now understand the problem.
 We know we must recapture billions of tons of carbon from the air... nature is a key ally.
 Whenever we restore the wild, it will recapture carbon and help us bring back balance to our planet.
 Our motivation should not be fear, but hope."

-Sir Attenborough also emphasises that those most affected by the climate emergency - today's youth - should give us the impetus to make a difference and work together to make this desperately needed change a reality.
+Sir Attenborough also emphasises that those most affected by the climate emergency - today's youth should give us the impetus to make a difference and work together to make this desperately needed change a reality.